Skip to content

 How to speed up simulations?

-It is typical to process a lot of molecules as a part of a particular workload.
+It is typical to process a lot of molecules as part of a particular workload.
 If you have enough molecules, you can split the full set into smaller subsets and process each of the subsets as a separate job.
 The Maestro modules have easy-to-use options for defining the number of subjobs.
 However, you must know in advance how many subjobs to launch.
 In principle, this requires knowing how long one molecule takes, or testing for each different use case.

 Important note